-- iii.
-The extent to which the ground floor area of the building provides adequate, appropriately located and glazed activated indoor space to link the building to the street and to accessways within the development, including through the provision of ground floor habitable and/or communal living space that provides such activation, and by locating garages or access to internal carparking areas to the rear of such spaces to ensure the ground floor elevation is not dominated by garage/carpark access doors when viewed from the street or site access; - vii iv.
-The extent to which the development provides for greater housing choice, by typology or price point compared to existing or consented development within the surrounding area; - viiiviii Whether the building is for the purposes of papakāinga / kāinga housing; - ix.
-The location of the development relative to current and planned public transport corridors, community facilities, or commercial activities and the connectivity of the development to these facilities; - ix.
-How the proposal contributes to or provides for a sense of local identity or place making; - xi Residential Design Principles listed under 14.15.1.c (site layout and context) and 14.15.1.f (residential environment); - standards for additional setbacks from boundaries: the effects of building dominance on the immediate and wider neighbourhood, and effects on outlook and access to sun and daylight within the development site and on neighbouring properties.
-For any building greater than 20 metres in height that does not include a complying communal outdoor space: the nature and extent of outdoor living available on the site; whether any communal indoor spaces are proposed; the proximity of the development site to public open space; the ability for the site to support tree and garden planting; the effects on occupants of a smaller or no communal space; and whether the lack of communal space contributes to cumulative dominance of built form in the immediate and wider area and any mitigation offered. - economic effects on the city centre, including the effects of directing investment away from the city centre.
+- iv.
+The extent to which the ground floor area of the building provides adequate, appropriately located and glazed activated indoor space to link the building to the street and to accessways within the development, including through the provision of ground floor habitable space and/or communal living space that provides such activation, and by locating garages or access to internal carparking areas to the rear of such spaces to ensure the ground floor elevation is not dominated by garage/carpark access doors when viewed from the street or site access; - vii v.
+The extent to which the development provides for greater housing choice, by typology or price point compared to existing or consented development within the surrounding area;

+viiiviii Whether the building is for the purposes of papakāinga / kāinga housing;

+- ix.
+The location of the development relative to current and planned public transport corridors, community facilities, or commercial activities and the connectivity of the development to these facilities; - x. vi.
+How the proposal contributes to or provides for a sense of local identity or place - xi vi.
+Residential Design Principles listed under-Matters in 14.15.1.cd (site layout and context Principle 1: Site layout) and 14.15.1.fg (residential environment Principle 4: Liveability and well-being); - xii. x.
+In addition, fFor any building greater than 20 14 metres in height within the Medium

+Density Residential zone, or greater than 22m in the High density residential zone that does not meet the built form standards for additional setbacks from boundaries: - A. Where any part of the building does not meet the following standards: - Minimum of 6 metre setback from side and rear boundaries; - ii.
+Minimum 3 metre setback from front boundaries;

+Consideration of the effects of building dominance on the immediate and wider neighbourhood, and the loss of opportunities for the outlook between buildings and access to sunlight and daylight.

+Commented [KI14]: Consequential changes following modifications to 14.15.1 - Residential Design Principles.

+Commented [KI15]: Further nuance added to the evidence of Hermione Blair (see above), to better reflect zone controls.

+- A. the effects of building dominance on the immediate and wider neighbourhood;, and - B. effects on outlook and access to sun and daylight within the development site; and on neighbouring properties. - B. Where the development does not provide a communal outdoor living space: - i. at ground level; - ii. with an area of 5m2 per residential unit at forth floor level and above; - iii. to a maximum of 20% of the development site; and - iv. with a minimum dimension of 8 metres;

+Consideration of:

+- For any building greater than 20 metres in height that does not include a complying communal outdoor space: - 4. the nature and extent of outdoor living available on the site; - B. 2. whether any communal indoor spaces are proposed; - 6.
+3. the proximity of the development site to public open space; - 4. the ability for the site to support tree and garden planting; - 5. the effects on occupants of a smaller or no communal space; and - 6. whether the lack of communal space contributes to cumulative dominance of built form in the immediate and wider area and any mitigation offered. - xiii-C. For sites within a 1.2km EDM walking distance of the City Centre zone, any direct or indirect economic effects on the city centre, including the effects of directing investment away from the city centre.
 Whether the development detracts from the economic opportunities within the city centre and its primacy. - xi. reverse sensitivity effects on existing lawfully established non-residential activities.